gengen1988/bitnami-postgresql-audit-docker/README.md

 Add pgaudit to bitnami postgresql docker image

-It is intent to add audit to postgresql in kubernetes helm chart
+It is intent to add audit log to postgresql in kubernetes helm chart